google/applied-machine-learning-intensive/acs/ac1/_sources/basic_descriptive_statistics/outliers_and_skew.rst

    :alt: a histogram of average exam scores with a left tail, as in there are more values to the left (and lower) than the mean.
 This histogram has negative skew.

 This is an example of negative skew.
-If we take the mean, we will see that it is 81.
-What this tells us is that even though there are a large number of values that are lower than the mean.
+By taking the mean, you see that it is 81.
+What this means is that there are a large number of values that are lower than the mean.
 This large group of values below the mean is called a **left tail**, and as such a negative skew is often called a **left skew**.
 Similarly, a dataset with a positive skew looks like a mirror image of the histogram above, with a **right tail** and a **right skew**.